About the Client

 - Need to maintain multiple Log files from different sources

-- Audition of cumulative log files collected from different source was required
+- Audition of cumulative log files collected from a different source was required

-- Need of cost-effective solution which can fulfill the enterprise level security requirements
+- Need for cost-effective solution which can fulfill the enterprise-level security requirements

-- A solution was developed using Kinesis Firehose to collect and process files from different sources and store it in Internal Splunk for Audit purpose
+- A solution was developed using Kinesis Firehose to collect and process files from different sources and store them in Internal Splunk for Audit purpose

 - The same solution was leveraged across all the projects within UMG and the total volume per day exceeded 5TB

-- Different Pipeline were built for each sources and the same was leveraged across all the projects to collect.
-The following slides contains the flow of each of those pipeline and detailed solution
+- Different Pipelines were built for each source, and the same was leveraged across all the projects to collect.
+The following slides contain the flow of each of those pipelines and a detailed solution

-- Client has a Website being hosted on Amazon S3 and Cloud Front with Lambda at Edge and AWS WAF in front
+- The client has a Website being hosted on Amazon S3 and Cloud Front with Lambda at Edge and AWS WAF in front

 - All the infra logs are made available for the internal security team in SPLUNK for the audit purpose (external facing)